 Provide an environment to develop new types of ecological assets that will inform voluntary and regulated markets.

-Incorporate cutting-edge technologies, such as IoT sensors, satellite remote sensing, and digital signatures, in the use of project monitoring and verification.
+Incorporate cutting-edge technologies, such as IoT sensors, satellite remote sensing, and digital signatures in the use of project monitoring and verification.

 Enhance public confidence in market-based action for GHG removal and ecosystems’ regeneration.